Camp Merrie-Woode

 Camp Merrie-Woode is a non-profit residential camp for girls ages 7–17 in the western hills of North Carolina with a history started in 1919.
 The camp resides beneath Old Bald and alongside Fairfield Lake in Jackson County.
 In 2005 there were twenty-eight U.S. states and four foreign countries represented with 85% of campers returning the following summer.
 Young ladies at Camp Merrie-Woode develop confidence by participating in activities such as horseback riding, sailing, hiking, rock climbing, theatre, and river trips down the Chattooga, Nantahala, French Broad, Nolichucky, and the 'mighty' Tuckaseegee River.

 The North Carolina National Heritage Program lists Old Bald/Cherry Cove as one of the "significant natural areas of Jackson County" because of the forest of Northern Red Oaks in the region, as well as one of the two historic grassy balds in the county.
 The land is registered a U.S. National Heritage Area and is owned by a combination of the National Park Service, U.S. Forest Service, local, and private entities.

 Camp Merrie-Woode operates as a 501(c)(3) non-profit educational institution.

-Camp Merrie-Woode's extraordinary natural setting has inspired a lasting appreciation of the world's beauty in thousands of girls and young women since 1919.
-In this friendly, non-competitive community of simplified living, each individual is valued for who she is and who she will become.

 Listed on the National Register of Historic Places for Jackson County in 1995 as a national historic district, Merrie-Woode is recognized for historical and architectural significance as a historic district that has been preserved in its original Adirondack style.

 History

 Dammie Day and Mary Turk

-Founded in 1919, Camp Merrie-Woode® was directed for nearly thirty years by Mrs. Jonathon C. Day of New York City and Richmond.
-Dammie, as she was known by campers, was born of British parents and established the old English traditions.
-“I knew I wanted an imaginative and meaningful name,” Dammie wrote, “and one night the name came so clearly to me- Merrie-Woode...for it is a merry wood and campers will always make it so.”
-Dammie's legacy of honor and appreciation of simple living and acquiring “eyes that see” the beauty of God's world was emphasized in activities which taught the importance of a life of service.
+Founded in 1919, Camp Merrie-Woode was directed for nearly thirty years by Mrs. Jonathon C. Day.
+Day, known to campers as Dammie, was born to British parents and established English traditions at the camp.
+She named the camp Merrie-Woode, writing that she selected the name because "it is a merry wood and campers will always make it so."
+Camp activities emphasized honor, simple living, and community service.